 When asked how the Morris Racing and Dan-O’s sponsorship came to be, Morris recalls Bama Andy cooking up come breakfast where he used Dan-O’s Seasoning, which Morris was thrilled with.
 “We use it on everything,” mentioned Morris, whose favorite use is the Spicy Dan-O’s on grilled chicken.
 After becoming a fan, Andy reached out to Dan Oliver, and a partnership was born.

 Since getting the Dan-O’s makeover, Cherry Pie has had mixed luck at the track.
 The night of Dan-O’s visit, the Morris Racing team ran into some fuel system trouble and had to pull out of the race early.
-The following week, the team finished 6 of 18 in the limited late model run, and then the third weekend of August, Morris grabbed a podium finish of third place in his class.
+The following week, things went better and the team finished 6 of 18 in the limited late model run, and then the third weekend of August, Morris grabbed a podium finish of third place in his class.

 When asked if there was anyone he wanted to mention, Morris replied “My sponsors, helpers, family and friends.
 There’s no way any of this can happen without them or the crew… Todd, John, (and) Andy.
 It takes a tribe of people giving up time with their wives and families to turn wrenches so we can have fun on Saturday.”